TheDataBestie/TheDataBestie/README.md

 Currently, I'm working as a **data analyst intern**, refining my skills in **data visualization, statistical analysis, and business intelligence**.
 I love tackling challenges, solving problems, and continuously learning new tools and techniques to stay ahead in the field.

 When I'm not immersed in data, you can find me exploring **new tech trends**, engaging in **professional development**, or sharing **insights with fellow data enthusiasts**.
-I believe in lifelong learning, collaboration, and making data work for the betterment of healthcare.
+I believe in lifelong learning, collaboration, and making data work for the betterment of everyone regardless of fgr sector.

 Let's connect, besties, and turn data into impactful **healthcare and business solutions**!